 When thinking about epilepsy and driving, there’s a lot to consider.
 Though seizures do have an impact on your ability to drive safely and legally, receiving an epilepsy diagnosis does not automatically mean you can no longer drive.
 Thousands of Minnesotans and North Dakotans with epilepsy can legally and safely drive.

 Laws regarding epilepsy and driving vary from state to state.
-For state driving laws outside of Minnesota and North Dakota, visit the Epilepsy Foundation of America.
+For state driving laws outside of Minnesota, visit the Epilepsy Foundation of America.

 Minnesota Epilepsy Driving Laws